An average case efficient algorithm for solving two-variable linear Diophantine equations: Revisited algorithms

 \section{Revisited algorithms}

 Here, we give an overview of the DEA-R algorithm and the EEA-R algorithm.
 We also revisit the theoretical comparison of DEA-R with Extended Euclid's algorithm (EEA-R), which was given in \cite{deora2023algorithm}.
-At the end of this section, there is an iterative version of EEA-R referred to as EEA-I.
+At the end of this section, there is EEA-I algorithm which is an iterative variant of EEA-R algorithm.